IntersectMBO/cardano-node/doc/reference/Polls.md

 --out-file question.tx
 ```

-**Note** When building the transaction we can use `--required-signer-hash` or `--required-signer`.
-In our example we used `--required-signer-hash` because on a real world scenario, the delegate signing keys are on cold storage and build command requires access to a live node.
+**Note**: When building the transaction, we can use `--required-signer-hash` or `--required-signer`.
+In our example we used `--required-signer-hash` because, in a real-world scenario, the delegate signing keys are stored in cold storage, and the build command requires access to a live node..

-To get the hash of a delegate key we run:
+To get the hash of a delegate key, run:

 ```
 cardano-cli genesis key-hash --verification-key-file delegate.vkey 0f455663bd57b2145bcea12302664a842bd4b8e69a1e05bb9f8e45ed
 ```

-Sign the transaction with the delegate signing key and with a payment signing key to pay for the transaction fees.
+Sign the transaction with the delegate signing key and with a payment signing key to pay for the transaction fees:

 ```
 cardano-cli transaction sign \